 - If either parent/guardian is or was formerly enrolled in the military, submit Leave and Earning Statements for 2020 and 2021.

 - If the student has assets in a trust fund, submit a copy of the Trust Agreement.

-- The PFS form and the online application system are only offered in English; however, a Spanish-language workbook and family guide are available to help families complete a financial aid application.
+- The PFS form and the online application system are only offered in English; however, additional resources including step-by-step workbooks are available in English and Spanish to help families complete a financial aid application.
 The SSS Family Support Center can also provide assistance by phone or email in English as well as Spanish.